uwacyber/cits2006/cits2006-assessments/portfolio.md

 B9\.
 Participate in an industry-related cybersecurity event.
 B10\.
 Participate in a cybersecurity activity as part of job/internship/volunteering etc.
 B11\.
 Talk to 2 cybersecurity experts from the industry and find out their latest projects.
 B12\.
-Discover a generative AI system by yourself to identify two bias cases.
+Discover two bias cases when using a generative AI system.
 B13\.
-Perform a jailbreak attack on a generative AI assistant.
+Perform a jailbreak attack on a generative AI assistant (controlled test only).
 B14\.
 Teach your friends about cybersecurity topic of your choice.
 B15\.
 Teach an elderly person about cybersecurity topic of your choice.
 B16\.
 Survey the current state-of-the-art solutions in cybersecurity.